-Currently, our brand portfolio consists of the Isaac Mizrahi Brand, the Judith Ripka Brand, the H Halston Brand, the Halston Heritage Brands, the C Wonder Brand, the Longaberger brand and the various labels under these brands.
+Currently, our brand portfolio consists of the Isaac Mizrahi, Judith Ripka, Halston, C Wonder, Logo Lori Goldstein, and Longaberger Brands, and the various labels under these brands.
+We acquired the Logo Lori Goldstein Brand, and the various labels under the brand, in April 2021.